 "They fell.
 They died."
 Illyria turns the donut over, studying the unfrosted side.

 "Do you care?"

-Illyria takes a deep breath, and Eve thinks she has struck a nerve.
+Illyria takes a deep breath, and Eve thinks she's struck a nerve.

-She does not let up on Illyria.
+She doesn't let up on Illyria.
 "Wesley's dead, too?"

 "Wesley died first."